pydanny/pydanny.github.com/posts2013/2013-03-08-wiring-up-django-packages.rst

 Format
 =======

-This will be lecture with detailed and annotated code examples.
+This will be a lecture with detailed and annotated code examples.
 Attendees will have a chance per section to ask questions and submit alternative packages of their own.

 Prerequisites
 ==============